 Debut release by Sam Prekop and John McEntire as a duo!
 After quickly selling out on limited cassette and CD in 2022, Sons Of is now available on a special 2xLP featuring the bonus track "A Drink At The Banquet."
 2xLP housed in a doublewide jacket with matte finish artwork.
-Mail order exclusive White vinyl is super limited!
+Mail order exclusive White vinyl is back for a limited time!

 Sam Prekop and John McEntire are two artists, who together and as individuals, have expanded the definition of rock.
 Each is acclaimed for their singular musical voice and for their sonic innovations.
 Beyond their work together in The Sea and Cake, Prekop has garnered acclaim for his solo releases in ensemble or on modular synthesis, as well as for his visual art and photography.
 McEntire is one of the most celebrated engineers, composers, and drummers in forward-thinking music.
 With nearly three decades of experience working together, this is their first full-length collaboration as a duo.
 It was something they both have wanted to do for a long while, and a natural fit for two artists drawn to incorporating electronic music into rock and jazz contexts.
 Sons Of finds two master craftsmen working at the nexus of pristine production and skillful improvisation, forging compelling narrative arcs into glistening metropolises of infinite pulse.